Config Types

 );

-// retrieve a parameter from the config
+// retrieve a parameter from the config instance

-std::string config_slug = "mobility";
+std::string config_type_slug = "mobility";

-std::string parameter_name = config_slug + "." + "an_integer";
+std::string parameter_name = config_type_slug + "." + "an_integer";

-auto parameter = miru::query::get_param(config, parameter_name);
+auto parameter = miru::query::get_param(config_instance, parameter_name);

 int value = parameter.as_int();